multiversx/mx-chain-notifier-go/README.md

 `rabbit-api` mode.
 There is a development setup using docker containers (with docker compose) that can be used for this.

-If it is important that no event is lost, the setup with rabbitmq as messaging system and redis as locker service (to make sure no duplicated events are being sent) is recommended.
+If it is important that no event is lost, the setup with rabbitmq (as messaging system) and redis (as locker service) is recommended (to make sure no duplicated events are being processed).

 > If you want to use a similar setup in production systems, make sure to check
 > `docker-compose.yaml` file and set up proper infrastructure and security